LysetsDal/ThesisMemoryModelTesting/README.md

 # ThesisMemoryModelTesting

-The **ThreadSafetyAnalyser/ThreadSafetClassAnalyser** houses all code related to the Roslyn Prototype
+The **ThreadSafetyAnalyser/** directory houses all code related to the Roslyn Prototype.

 **ThreadSafetClassAnalyser** is a Roslyn-based static analysis tool for C# designed to detect and prevent concurrency errors at the class level.